 Service Parameter Description Maximum Response Delay Time delay before retrying a proxy request, if the target server has not responded Maximum Reactivation Time Time to elapse before retrying a dead proxy server Maximum Retry Counts Maximum number of times to retry a proxy request if the target server doesn't respond Security Reject Packet Delay Delay time before sending an actual RADIUS Access-Reject after the server decides to reject the request Maximum Attributes Maximum number of RADIUS attributes allowed in a request Process Server- Status Request Send replies to Status-Server RADIUS packets.
-Main Main Authentication Port Ports on which radius server listens for authentication requests.
+Main Authentication Port Ports on which radius server listens for authentication requests.
 Default values are 1645, 1812 Accounting Port Ports on which radius server listens for accounting requests.
 Default values are 1646, 1813 Maximum Request Time Maximum time allowed for a processing a request after which it is considered timed out Cleanup Time Time to cache the response sent to a RADIUS request after sending it.
 If the RADIUS server gets a duplicate request for which the response is already sent, the cached response is resent if the duplicate request arrives within this time period.
-Local DB Authentication Source Connection Count Maximum number of Local DB DB connections opened AD/LDAP Authentication Source Connection Count Maximum number of AD/LDAP connections opened SQL DB Authentication Source Connection Count Maximum number of SQL DB
+Local DB Authentication Source Connection Count Maximum number of Local DB DB connections opened AD/LDAP Authentication Source Connection Count Maximum number of AD/LDAP connections opened

-Service Parameter Description EAP - TLS Fragment Size Maximum size of the EAP-TLS fragment size.
-Use Inner Identity in Access-Accept Reply Specify TRUE or FALSE TLS Session Cache Limit Number of TLS sessions to cache before purging the cache (used in TLS based 802.1X EAP Methods) Thread Pool Maximum Number of Threads Maximum number of threads in the RADIUS server thread pool to process requests Number of Initial Threads Initial number of thread in the RADIUS server thread pool to process requests EAP-FAST Master Key Expire Time Lifetime of a generated EAP-FAST master key Master Key Grace Time Grace period for a EAP-FAST master key after its lifetime.
-If a client presents a PAC that is encrypted using the master key in this period after its TTL, it is accepted and a new PAC encrypted with the latest master key is provisioned on the client PACs are valid across cluster Whether PACs generated by this server are valid across the cluster or not Accounting Log Accounting Interim-Update Packets Store the Interim-Update packets in session logs.
+Service Parameter Description SQL DB Authentication Source Connection Count Maximum number of SQL DB EAP - TLS Fragment Size Maximum size of the EAP-TLS fragment size.
+Use Inner Identity in Access-Accept Reply Specify TRUE or FALSE TLS Session Cache Limit Number of TLS sessions to cache before purging the cache (used in TLS based 802.1X EAP Methods) AD (Active Directo ory) Errors Window Size Enter a duration during which Active Directory errors are accumulated for possible action.
+The default is 5 minutes.
+Number of Errors Enter a number.
+If this number of Active Directory errors occurs within the defined Window Size, the self-healing Recovery Action is taken.
+The default is 150.
+Recovery Action Select: None - To initiate no self-recovery action [Default] Exit - To restart the RADIUS server Stop Domain Service - To restart the Winbind service Thread Pool Maximum Number of Threads Maximum number of threads in the RADIUS server thread pool to process requests Number of Initial Threads Initial number of thread in the RADIUS server thread pool to process requests EAP-FAST Master Key Expire Time Lifetime of a generated EAP-FAST master key Master Key Grace Time Grace period for a EAP-FAST master key after its lifetime.
+If a client presents a PAC that is encrypted using the master key in this period after its TTL, it is accepted and a new PAC encrypted with the latest master key is provisioned on the client

+Service Parameter Description PACs are valid across cluster Whether PACs generated by this server are valid across the cluster or not Accounting Log Accounting Interim-Update Packets Store the Interim-Update packets in session logs.

-Figure 245: TACACS+ Service Parameters
+Figure 240 TACACS+ Service Parameters

-Table 154: Service Paramters tab - TACACS server
+Table 137: Service Paramters tab - TACACS server